hail-is/hail/infra/gcp/README.md

 ---

-- The following steps should be completed from the $HAIL/infra/gcp directory (or wherever the changes are being staged), unless otherwise stated.
+- The following steps should be completed from the $HAIL/infra/gcp directory, unless otherwise stated.

 - Run the following to authenticate docker and kubectl with the new artifact registry and kubernetes cluster, respectively.
 The `GKE_ZONE` is the zone of the GKE cluster and the `GAR_REGION` is the region of the artifact registry.